Making Tax Digital (MTD) – Everything You Need to Know

 These ‘digital links’ were required by HMRC from 1st April, 2021, aiming to ensure a fully digital and streamlined process from source records to VAT returns submission.

-Positive Impacts of Making Tax Digital for VAT
+What are the Positive the Impacts of Making Tax Digital for VAT?

 MTD for VAT has had some significant impact, many of which have helped businesses improve accuracy, compliance and reduce manual processes.